 Five Things You Need to Know Today" is a Patch column that provides readers with essential, daily information at a glance.
 Check back later for more, and let us know what you think of the feature in the comments section.

 Today is Friday, March 9.
 Here are 5 things you need to know:

 - Sunny but not as warm: Looks like it will be another nice day today, just not as warm as yesterday.
 According to the National Weather Service we can expect mostly sunny skies with a high near 45 degrees.
 It will also be breezy, with wind gusts up to 25 mph.
 A chance of snow showers tonight and otherwise partly cloudy with a low around 23.

-- Easter Bunny visits: The Easter Bunny is once again coming to the Burlington Mall.
+- Easter Bunny visits: The to the .
 From now until April 7, children can visit and get their picture taken with the Easter Bunny from 10 a.m. to 8 p.m.
 Monday through Saturday and from 11 a.m. to 6 p.m. on Sundays.